Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Problem formulation and signal model

 \subsubsection{Flat fiber}

-Let us consider a special case in which the frequency response of the fiber is totally flat, that is the case for a system with very limited bandwidth.
+Let us consider a special case in which the frequency response of the fiber is totally flat, that is, the case for a system with very limited bandwidth.
 With the use of PMF, the frequency response can be very flat at 1\,GHz bandwidth.
 It is assumed that the amplification $G$ is set to compensate for the attenuation, corresponding to $b_k=1, \forall k$.
 Consequently, the variance of effective noise is

 and the phase shift induced by the fiber grows linearly with the propagation distance $r$.
 In other words, a flat fiber only supports one-mode transmission within the fiber, corresponding to a single-tap impulse response.
+It should be noted that the system can not separate the effects of the wireless channel and the RoF based on the phase, but only relies on the noise variance shown in \eqref{Sigma flat} to estimate $r$.

 The unknown parameters to be estimated in this problem are $\boldsymbol{\theta}=[A,r,\tau]$, of which the parameters $r$ and $\tau$ lead to a non-linear problem while $A$ is involved linearly.
 We employ a maximum likelihood (ML) estimator to tackle this estimation problem.
 First, we define the vector $\boldsymbol{g}\in \mathbb{C}^{K \times 1}$ as